Cecure-Intelligence-Limited/cil-internship-cohort-04/Chukwudi-Ikpeama/module-2/terraform-lambda-step-function/ReadME.md

 This Project Project uses Terraform Template to Provision Lambda Functions attached to a step function.

-This Project Project uses Terraform Template to Provision Lambda Functions attached to a step function.

 ## Project Directory Structure

 ```